abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 have to use introspection, investigation, and self-study, reminding ourselves that we don't have to suffer over anything.
-If we can be clear on that, then we can even work on states that seem impossible to deal with, like physical agony—things that seem out of our control and things that really *are* out of our control.
+If we can be clear on that, then we can even work on states that seem impossible to deal with, like physical agony---things that seem out of our control and things that really *are* out of our control.
 We can find a way to loosen our grip so we don't suffer.
 And that, of course, is the core of our practice.